-As the final event before the big day, the rehearsal dinner is essentially the bridge that takes the couple, the family, and the wedding party from planning mode to wedding weekend party mode!
-While the general idea of the rehearsal dinner has remained the same, the execution and expectations have definitely evolved through the years.
-So, in order to help you plan the perfect rehearsal dinner to kick off your wedding weekend, we’ve put together the ultimate guide with answers to the most common questions, theme ideas, and outfit suggestions.
+As the final event before the big day, the rehearsal dinner acts as the bridge that takes the couple, the family, and the wedding party from planning mode to wedding weekend mode.
+While the general idea of the rehearsal dinner has remained the same, the execution and expectations have evolved through the years.
+In order to help you plan the perfect rehearsal dinner to kick off your wedding weekend, we’ve put together a guide with answers to the most common questions, theme ideas, and outfit suggestions.

 Who pays for the rehearsal dinner?

-Traditionally, one side of the family — typically the side that’s not helping pay for the wedding — will pay for the rehearsal dinner.
+Traditionally, one side of the family–typically the side that’s not helping pay for the wedding–pays for the rehearsal dinner.
 However, more and more couples today are either paying for the rehearsal dinner themselves or splitting with both sides of the family.
 If one partner’s parents are more traditional or you’re looking for ways to get the in-laws involved, this is a great opportunity to do that.
-It will give them a substantial role in the wedding weekend and will take one thing off your to-do list, which is a serious win-win!
+It will give them a substantial role in the wedding weekend and will take one thing off your to-do list, which is a serious win-win.

 Who is invited?

-The guest list for your rehearsal dinner is really up to you!
-You can keep it small and traditional with just family, the wedding party and their plus ones.
-You can also open it up to all out-of-town guests — especially if you’re having a destination wedding.
+The guest list for your rehearsal dinner is entirely up to you.
+You can keep it small and traditional with just family, the wedding party and their plus-ones.
+You can also open it up to all out-of-town guests–especially if you’re having a destination wedding.
 Opening up the list to your rehearsal dinner can give you more quality time with your guests than you’ll be able to get on the wedding day, and in a much more casual setting.

 Are invitations required?